marijamdc/Moon/about/index.md

 I'm Marija, a software engineer based in London, UK.

-I'm currently working in Ruby, but I don't like to be label as only Ruby engineer.
+I'm currently working in Ruby, but I don't like to be labelled as only Ruby engineer.
-I'm always open to new languages and technologies, as long it is fun and exciting :)
+I'm always open to new languages and technologies, as long as it is fun and exciting :)

 My life path of becoming a developer goes like this: after I've finished my master studies in Information and Communication Technology in Zagreb, Croatia, I started working in a small software company as an intern.